grab/engineering-blog/_posts/2019-04-10-loki-dynamic-mock-server-http-tcp-testing.md

   <img alt="Workflow for scheduling a push message over TCP" src="/img/loki-dynamic-mock-server-http-tcp-testing/image1.png">
 </div>

-Some example use cases
+Some Sample Use Cases
 ======================

-Now that you know about Loki, let’s look at some example use cases.
+Now that you know about Loki, let’s look at some sample use cases.

-Generating a custom response at runtime
+Generating a Custom Response at Runtime
 ---------------------------------------

-Our first example is customizing a runtime response for both HTTP and TCP requests.
+Our first example is customising a runtime response for both HTTP and TCP requests.
 This is helpful when developers need dynamic responses to requests.
 For example, you can add parameters from the request URL or request body to the runtime response.

 It’s simple to implement this with a JavaScript function.
 Assume you want to embed a message parameter in the request URL to the response.
 To do this, you first use a POST method to set up the expectation (in JSON format) for the request on Loki: